EDITORIAL: Fight bullying every day - BC Local News

 Two Grade 12 students from the same school heard about the bullying incident and took it upon themselves to stand up for the younger student.

-They bought 50 pink shirts to distribute, went online to advise their classmates of their intentions, and the next day, the school turned into a veritable “sea of pink” by students, who had decided enough was enough and it was time to take a stand against bullying.
+They bought 50 pink shirts to distribute, went online to advise their classmates of their intentions, and the next day, the school turned into a veritable “sea of pink.”

 Since that fateful day, Anti-Bullying/Pink T-Shirt Day has become a worldwide phenomenon.